-Julie Meyer recently completed her second season as assistant coach with the Ole Miss softball team.
+Julie Meyer is in her third season as assistant coach with the Ole Miss softball team.
 She came to Oxford after serving as an assistant on head coach Windy Thees' Memphis staff in 2011.
 With the Rebels, Meyer worked primarily with the infielders and catchers, while assisting with hitting and camps.

 "I am very excited about Julie joining me at Ole Miss," said Thees upon Meyer's hiring.
 "She is an unbelievable infield coach.
 I am excited to see how she can help our defense in the infield and behind the plate.
 She is very organized, and I think her approach will also help our hitters at the plate."

 Meyer has made an immediate impact with the Rebels' infield in each of her first two years.
 Despite its youth throughout the infield in 2013, including freshmen starting at each of the middle infield positions for the majority of the season, Ole Miss set a program record with a .979 fielding percentage, the fifth best nationally.